Learn about the auto transport broker-carrier relationship. Review our guide and call us with any questions you may have!

 What is an auto transport broker?

 Brokers manage the loads once they have contracted with a customer while carriers are responsible mainly for loading, unloading and driving.
 Brokers do not perform the transport service themselves, but they find the best rated carrier that runs your route to transport your vehicle.
-They will work with you on a rate to accommodate your budget and will manage the process from pick-up to delivery.
+Many brokers have both carrier and a broker license, just like Corsia does.

-Claims that brokers’ fees are non-refundable, no matter, what is not true.
+Claims that brokers’ fees are non-refundable, no matter what, are not true.
 A broker will always refund your money if they have not been able to find a carrier.
-When a broker has done their job to find a carrier, and after that the customer has decided to cancel the order only at that point of the shipping management the broker fee is not refundable.
+When a broker has done their job to find and contract with a carrier, and after that a customer decides to cancel the order, only at that point of the shipping the broker fee is not refundable.